franciscoxavier04/pm-BIM/docs/user-guide/my-time-tracking/README.md

 Existing time entries appear on the corresponding days they were logged.
 Entry colors reflect the type of work package associated with the logged time.

-You can log time by clicking anywhere on the calendar or by using the **+ Log time** button.
+You can log time by selecting a time range anywhere on the calendar or by using the **+ Log time** button.

 You can drag and drop time entries to reposition them within the same day or move them to a different day.
 To adjust the duration of an entry, drag the top or bottom edge of the time entry up or down.